“White guys won’t work here anymore.”

 Eagle DEI typically includes hiring quotas, mentoring, ERG’s, anonymous reporting systems, and one-time bias and discrimination trainings.
 It separates diverse populations into ERG’s, creating insular personal networks (MIT, 2021) and edifies the pattern of othering, secrecy and mistrust between groups.
 It also typically has the same ethos of treating people like children who are behaving or performing poorly.
 Underlying assumptions include:

 While mentoring is desired by, and impactful for, diverse candidates, it actually reduces their tenure (MIT, 2021).
 Eagle DEI does indeed educate people, but because it is not centered in purpose, folks don’t see inclusion as an expression of their purpose, but rather as something exogenous to it.
-Because it also doesn’t create high-trust connections between diverse people, it creates conscious and unconscious resistance to diverse groups and DEI initiatives.
+It also doesn’t create high-trust connections between diverse people, so it produces conscious and unconscious resistance to diverse groups and DEI initiatives as a whole.

-As we’ve explored, the $8 billion DEI industrial complex (McKinsey, 2017) has resulted in neutral to negative outcomes over the last 2 decades, wasting $8B and hundreds of thousands of hours of people’s time every year.
+As we’ve explored, the $8 billion DEI spend (McKinsey, 2017) has resulted in neutral to negative outcomes over the last 2 decades, wasting $8B per year and millions of hours of people’s time every year.

 The eagle way of developing culture is not to develop culture.
 It’s frequently ignored and when it is acknowledged, it is an afterthought or deprioritized.
 Sure, ice cream socials, holiday parties, volunteering, townhalls and happy hours do have some benefits.
-They are excellent opportunities to take a break from the routine, and when done well, are a great way to recognize people’s contributions.
+They are excellent opportunities to take a break from the routine, and when done well, are a great way to recognize people’s contributions and foster common purpose.
 However, these rarely involve intentional relationship development beyond ice breakers like “two truths and lie”, treasure hunts, three-legged races and bingo.

 But relationships do indeed form at work and culture does indeed develop - “wherever two or more are gathered”.
-All you have to do is stand up on a chair at your next company event and watch who is talking to who.
-White sales guys talking to white sales guys.
+Without being explicitly addressed and cultivated, insular packs form around the lowest common denominators of race, gender, and sexuality, similarity bias, grievance, passive-aggressiveness and nepotism.
+All you have to do is stand up on a chair at your next company event and observe who is talking to whom.
+White sales folks talking to white marketing folks.
 Asian engineers talking to Asian engineers.
 Black customer service reps talking to black customer service reps.
-White HR ladies talking to white HR ladies.
-And those with the most power talking amongst themselves in the corner.
+HR ladies talking to HR ladies.
+And those with the most power holding court in the corner with their HiPos (folks designated as high potential).

 The ethos of eagle wellness is “Work is hell.
-Eat some broccoli, exercise, take a pill and get back to work, loser.”
-It is reflective of our allopathic sickcare industry, that addresses the symptoms of our atomized, micromanaged, soulless and dehumanizing workplaces.
+Eat some broccoli, exercise, take a pill and get back to work.”
+It is reflective of our allopathic sickcare industry, that addresses the symptoms of our atomized, poorly/micro-managed, soulless and dehumanizing workplaces.
 It labels and stigmatizes mental illness, psychological languishing and physical illness, and produces a culture of denial and victim-blaming.

 It treats the crisis of connection and fulfilling work as an individual failure.
-It assumes if we are not healthy and happy, we are broken, unable to take the pressure of the always-on, soulless, dehumanizing workism of the modern corporation.
+It assumes if we are not healthy and happy, we are broken, and unable to take the pressure.
 So, it doles out tips, tools, podcasts, apps, hacks and pills to get us back on the job, but doesn’t give us what we actually need to cure our malaise, burnout, loneliness and languishing - purpose and belonging.

 Research shows that individual interventions designed to increase happiness and improve mental health may actually make us more lonely (Mauss, et al, 2012) and unhappy (Mauss, et al, 2011).
-In this way, eagle wellness is indistinguishable from a veterinary pharmacy.
-Like a agricultural veterinarian, its job is to make us just well enough to be exploited for burden or slaughter.
+In this way, eagle wellness is indistinguishable from an agricultural veterinarian, whose job is to make us just well enough to be exploited.

 As work and money are the top causes of stress (Statista, 2017), it should be no surprise that few turn to their abuser for comfort.
-Despite 97% of us being unhealthy (Mayo, 2017), and 84% of us being stressed (APA, 2021), and the great need for support, only 24% of employees make use of wellness benefits (Gallup, 2015).
+Despite 97% of us being unhealthy (Mayo, 2017) and 84% of us being stressed (APA, 2021), and our great need for support, only 24% of us make use of wellness benefits (Gallup, 2015).

-Although a handful of great, award-winning wellness programs exist that are part of a holistic culture of purpose, transformation, connection and health, most wellness programs face the sysiphean task of marshalling comparatively little time, power and budget to combat the effects of an eagle culture.
+Although a handful of great, award-winning wellness programs exist that are part of a holistic culture of purpose, transformation, connection and health, most wellness programs face the Sisyphean task of marshaling comparatively little time, power and budget to combat the perfect storm of hyperindividualism, overwork, and inequity.

 The eagle way doesn’t work, and likely never has.
 To make matters worse, the pandemic exacerbated many of these dynamics.
 According to a June 2021 Gartner study (Gartner, 2021):

-Of course, like nearly all dynamics in our nation, women and communities of color were disproportionately impacted, e.g.,
+Of course, like nearly all dynamics in our nation, women, children and communities of color were disproportionately impacted.
+Despite poverty rates reaching all-time lows because of pandemic assistance, those who are most vulnerable suffer the most, e.g.,

-Of course, as I mentioned, most HR folks are generally kind, inclusive and heart-centered, and there are multiple bison-shaped bright spots emerging in L+D, DEI, wellness and culture.
+As I mentioned, most HR folks are generally kind, inclusive and heart-centered, and there are multiple bright spots, swinging L+D, DEI, wellness and culture pendulum towards the bison.
 So this isn’t an indictment of HR professionals, but rather an indictment of the manner in which the eagle pervades our business logic, our corporate structures and people processes.
 It’s an indictment of the logic that says systems are not to blame for systemic issues.
 It’s a rebuke of victim-blaming that results from throwing apps and intranet tips at systemic problems.
 This is a call to end the madness.

-If we didn’t have a noble purpose to be a beacon of flourishing, equity and unity for the world, we could avoid responsibility for this systemic oppression and chalk it up to “man’s inhumanity to man”.
-But we do indeed have a noble purpose, so treating people in this way, both lacks moral imagination and is out of integrity with our nation's purpose.
+If our nation didn’t have a noble purpose to be a place of flourishing, equity and unity, to be a democratic and multicultural beacon for the world, we could avoid responsibility for this systemic oppression and chalk it up to “man’s inhumanity to man”.
+But we do indeed have a noble purpose, so treating people in this way, lacks moral imagination and is out of integrity with our nation's purpose.

 It’s time for the bison.